 Data Protection requests and enquiries

-Please use this address for any data protection requests or enquiries, including requests to exercise your rights (such as the rights of access, rectification, erasure, restriction of processing, and data portability).
+Please email firstname.lastname@example.org with any data protection requests or enquiries, including requests to exercise your data protection rights (such as access, erasure or objection to processing).

 Data Protection Officer

-The V&A has appointed an independent Data Protection Officer (firstname.lastname@example.org).
+The V&A has appointed an independent Data Protection Officer (email@example.com).
 The DPO is available to advise and assist members of the public, and members of V&A staff, in the exercise of their rights, for example by escalating an existing data protection request.
-The DPO of the V&A is Trilateral Research.
-You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK Data Protection Authority.
+The DPO of the V&A is Trilateral Research (trilateralresearch.co.uk).